Creating the Drawings

 Beginning with the 1:110 series in early 2000, the undecorated locomotives I've drawn have all been simple black lines on a white background, saved as GIF files.
 I initially saved painted drawings as high-quality JPG files, but the format was ill-suited to line drawings so I switched early on (sometime in 2000) to GIF files with a custom palette.
 I used those until changing to full-colour PNG files starting with painted 1:18 drawings in 2012.
 I added two successive blue background colours in 2005 (cyan) and 2007 (sky blue), and added date and image use information under the drawings starting in 2008.

 I have always used MS Paint to create both the undecorated and painted drawings.
 I currently use the Windows XP version of Paint, which can be downloaded online (search for "Paint XP") and installed in newer versions of Windows.
 The undecorated drawings require no additional software.
-For scaling logos for use in painted drawings, I use the new version of Paint as the Paint XP scaling feature is weak.
+For scaling logos for use in painted drawings, I use another ancient image-editing program (Corel Photo House) as the Paint scaling feature is weak.
 I use Irfanview to compress the finished painted drawing PNG files initially created by Paint.

 I've tried on four occasions to create vector images with the same ease and efficiency as the current raster images—without success.